chaoos/openqxd_quda_build/README.md

 [...]
 ```

-**Note for compiling Daint.** before executing the `make check1`, `make check2`, ... commands, ensure to modify the compiler settings in the `Makefile` located at `PATH/openqxd_quda_build/src/openQxD-devel/devel/quda/` in the following way: change the lines
+**Note for compiling on Daint.** before executing the `make check1`, `make check2`, ... commands, ensure to modify the compiler settings in the `Makefile` located at `PATH/openqxd_quda_build/src/openQxD-devel/devel/quda/` in the following way: change the lines

 ```Makefile
 CC=mpicc